 - Poor planning

 Engine failures are a consideration although you will receive substantial training on how to handle these situations.
 Every 100 hours of Flight Time the Aircraft go into the workshop for a comprehensive inspection.
 The maintenance requirements in Australia are very stringent and Latrobe Valley Aero Club maintains the highest uncompromising standards in every aspect of our aircraft maintenance.
-In fact, in 10 years of Flying, we have not had an Engine Failure, and we aim to ensure we never have one.
+In fact, in the last 10 years of Flying, we have not had an Engine Failure, and we aim to ensure we never have one.
 As stated the risks are generally in the five areas nominated above.
 We will ensure that we develop sound habits in all our Pilots to minimise these risks.

 To obtain a Recreational Pilot Certificate issued by RAAus, you only need to maintain a medical standard equivalent to that required to drive a motor vehicle.
 This is confirmed by you as part of your initial membership declaration.
 However if you are over 75 years of age or have a known medical condition listed on their website, then a doctor needs to confirm your health standard with an annual examination.